scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     data, patient_ids, labels = \
         data_utils.load_connectomes()

-As mentionned above, correlation matrices are SPD matrices.
 Because multiple metrics could be used on SPD matrices, we also import two of the most commonly used ones: the Log-Euclidean metric and the Affine-Invariant metric :cite:`Pennec2006b`.
-We can use the SPD module from ``geomstats`` to handle all the geometry, and check that our data indeed belongs to the manifold of SPD matrices:
+We check that our data indeed belongs to the manifold of SPD matrices:

 .. code:: ipython3